rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 But even though those things are not being taken into account, this model should give us a fairly good idea of how our app performs on a day to day basis.

+But we also need to model how our app is going to scale over time.
+For that we need to play with the user base of the app, to se how it performs as the user base grows.
+After our model of the reality is defined it's easy to scale it up or down.
+The only modifications needed are in the number users that will be runinng concurrently.
+A very solid approach to start is to divide the by 100, 75, 50, and 25 the user base provided by the client.
+After the calculations are rerun we will have five scenarios that represent diferent user bases with the same flows in consideration.
+If you want to scale further than the user base provided by the client, mutipliying by 1.25, 1.5, and 1.75 should give you an idea of that.
+A simple excel sheet should do the trick of keeping track of how many users every scenario has.

 And that's our user base for the Load tests.